Ecteinascidia turbinata: Description

 Ecteinascidia turbinata is a colonial sea squirt.
 The individual zooids can grow to a height of 2.5 cm and are shaped like wide-necked bottles.
 They are connected by a stolon at the base through which blood circulates between the zooids and which serves to attach the colony to the substrate.
 The walls of the zooids are known as tunics and are strengthened with cellulose, which is unusual for an animal.
 They are connected to the outside water by siphons.
 The walls of the tunic are translucent and the pharyngeal basket can be seen through them.
 The siphon margins are orange because of the deposition of carotenoids there.
 This is a warning colour, for E. turbinata is distasteful, and deters predators.
 Colonies can reach a width of 14 cm.

 Distribution and habitat

 Ecteinascidia turbinata is found all the year round in shallow waters in the Caribbean Sea, the east coast of Florida, Bermuda and the Gulf of Mexico.
 In the summer it is occasionally found in Chesapeake Bay, off the coasts of North and South Carolina and in the Mediterranean Sea.
 It primarily grows on the submerged roots of mangroves (Rhizophora mangle).
 In Cuba, where it is abundant, it has been found at densities of one colony per metre of mangrove root.
-It is also found growing on rocks, jetties, the black coral (Antipathes caribbeana), floating debris and among seagrasses.
+It is also found growing on rocks, jetties, the coral genus Antipathes, floating debris and on or around seagrasses.